Section Navigation

 Pupils’ Medical information

 Emergency information that is pertinent to administering emergency medication, (such as known potential anaphylaxis), or to conditions requiring immediate treatment (such as epilepsy), is shared with all staff.
-Electronic information is held on Bromcom and hard copies of all emergency protocols are kept in the first aid room & in the pupils’ emergency boxes.
+Electronic information is held on Bromcom and Medical Tracker and hard copies of all emergency protocols are kept in the first aid room & in the pupils’ emergency boxes.

 Record Keeping